Sets the device’s disconnection handling policy and its reconnection timeout period

 SUSPEND_ON_ERROR The imp will stop executing code, attempt to reconnect to the server for one minute.
 If it fails to do so, it will go into a deep sleep.
 Every nine minutes the imp will wake up and try to connect for one minute, and then go back to sleep if it can’t establish a connection.
 This is the default behavior.

 RETURN_ON_ERROR The imp will continue executing code.
 It will return a Send Error Code to Squirrel.
 The callback function registered using server.onunexpecteddisconnect(), if any, will be called.
-If RETURN_ON_ERROR is in effect, the only way for your imp to reconnect is to explicitly call server.connect(), so a common pattern is to make that call in the server.onunexpecteddisconnect() callback.
+If RETURN_ON_ERROR is in effect, the only way for your imp to reconnect is to explicitly call server.connect() or server.connectwith() (impOS 42 and up).
+A common pattern is to make that call in the server.onunexpecteddisconnect() callback to initiate a re-connection operation immediately or after a short pause to allow the network to come back up.

 RETURN_ON_ERROR_NO_DISCONNECT Available from impOS 38 The imp will continue executing code.
 If all of the data waiting to be sent will not fit entirely into the send buffer (which may already contain data to send), the error SEND_ERROR_WOULDBLOCK is returned.
 The device does not disconnect.
 This policy ensures you are informed and can take appropriate action when the amount of data you are adding would cause Squirrel to block: an occurrence which takes place when impOS has to wait for the buffer to drain before it can add any remaining data from the send command.
 It also allows you to trap circumstances where the volume of data to be sent might such that the time taken to send it exceeds the timeout setting, causing the imp to return a send error code of SEND_ERROR_TIMEOUT and disconnect (under RETURN_ON_ERROR).